-Say: In our Bible story, it says God's friends were complaining a lot.
+Say: In our Bible story, it says God's friends, the Israelites, were complaining a lot.
 God had just freed them from living in a terrible place.
 God brought them to a new place where they could have a better life.
 And they thanked God at first, but then they started complaining again.
-And they complained, and they complained-kind of like I just did with all my complaining.
+And they complained, and they complained, and they complained, and they complaining.